 A Special Consultant performs special assignments of a temporary nature, based on a particular knowledge, ability or expertise.
 This classification should be used for work that meets the “exempt” criteria of the Fair Labor Standards Act (FLSA) and is not to be used for non-exempt work.
 Incumbents in this classification are paid on a daily rate, regardless of how many hours worked in a day.
 Current non-exempt Stanislaus State employees cannot have an additional Special Consultant appointment.

-Please note: If the individual is currently a faculty member of Stanislaus State, please go through the Faculty Affairs Office for appointment.
-All other individuals, including those who are currently a faculty member at another CSU campus, should go through HR for a special consultant appointment.
+Please note: If the Special Consultant is currently a faculty member of Stanislaus State, please follow Faculty Affairs' prodecures.
+All other individuals, including those who are currently a faculty member at another CSU campus, must sibmit through CHRS Recruiting for special consultant appointments.

-To issue payment, after a Special Consultant appointment is in place, please complete the Special Consultant Payment Request
+For payment, once a Special Consultant appointment is active, please complete the Special Consultant Payment Request.

 CSU Additional Employment Policy